Assessment Only programme

 To achieve QTS you’ll need to:

-- Demonstrate secure subject knowledge
+- Demonstrate secure subject knowledge (including competency in the Fundamental Skills for English and mathematics)

 - Present detailed evidence that you meet the Teacher' Standards